otaaaviio/ChatterBeats/README.md

 - `.disable`: Disables the bot from speaking messages in chat.
 - `.set-lang <language>`: Sets the language for the bot to speak messages in chat.
 - `.languages`: Shows all available languages.
-- `.otabot`: Displays information about the bot.
+- `.cb`: Displays information about the bot.

 ## Contribution
 Contributions are welcome!
-Feel free to open issues and pull requests to improve Otavio's Speaker.
+Feel free to open issues and pull requests to improve ChatterBeats.